spectram/astrospectram/content/_index.md

 </div>
  <!-- but you can read a summary and see some cool visualizations [here]({{< ref "/msc_thesis" >}}). -->

-I am currently leading **MeerRings, a MeerKAT campaign**, to carry out a census of the neutral hydrogen and L-band continuum of a sample of seven Collisional Ring Galaxies (CRGs).
-This project is in its preliminary stages and we are discussing the timeline for the first paper exploring the properties of a well-known CRG.
-I am currently reducing the HI data for this source.
+I am currently leading **MeerRings, a MeerKAT campaign**, to carry out the first resolved, deep, and systematic census of the neutral hydrogen and L-band continuum in a sample of eight Collisional Ring Galaxies (CRGs).
+It will also be the first systematic investigation of anomalous gas resulting from a well-known class of interactions.
+This campaign is in its nascency and the observations are ongoing.
 <div>
   <p class="read-more">
     <a class="read-more-link" href="/meerrings">Click here to read more about MeerRings<span class="icon-arrow-right" aria-hidden="true"></span></a>